FestPackd tips

 At the Festival

 There are free water refill stations all over the grounds.
 Bring an empty reusable bottle and fill it constantly.
 The math is simple: desert + dancing + alcohol = you need way more water than you think.
-Liquid IV or electrolyte packets in your bag are clutch.
+Electrolyte packets in your bag help a lot, especially if you are the type who realizes too late that plain water alone is not fixing the problem.

 The big electronic acts are at night for a reason.
 If you wander into Sahara during peak sun, you'll immediately understand why the smart crowd waits.
 Save it for after 5pm when the temperature drops and the production actually shines.